 by Tammy Taylor~

 Those who know us personally often refer to RancherMan & me as newlyweds.
 And I guess it’s true, I do still get a little tickle-in-my-tummy feeling just from seeing that oh-so-handsome man of mine.
 We are always holding hands or touching lightly on the arm because we just wanna be that close.
-And you know how some folks are afraid of spending too MUCH time together?
+And you know how some folks are afraid of spending a little too MUCH time together?
 Nah, that’s not us.
 We actually prefer to be together.

 Now I realize that each personality is different and what works for some won’t work for others.
-But I thought I’d share a little about how RancherMan & I stay in the newlywed phase even though we’re nearing our 20th anniversary.
+But I thought I’d share a little about how RancherMan & I stay in the newlywed phase even though we’re nearing our 20th wedding anniversary.

 Serve One Another